Technology for Health Equity Requires a New Type of Organization

 OUR GOAL

-By 2028, CareMessage will improve health equity for 5 million people from low-income communities annually.
+By 2028, CareMessage aims to improve health equity for 5 million people from low-income populations each year.

 Increase Access to Care

-Make healthcare more accessible to low-income communities through tackling availability, affordability, delivery and quality of care.
+Make healthcare more accessible to low-income populations through tackling availability, affordability, delivery and quality of care.

 Improve Clinical Outcomes